psb-david-petty/mit-app-inventor/APCSPStroopExample/index.md

 [![shuffle blocks](./shuffle-blocks.png){:width="800px"}](https://github.com/psb-david-petty/mit-app-inventor/blob/master/APCSPStroopExample/shuffle-blocks.png)
 [![swap blocks](./swap-blocks.png){:width="400px"}](https://github.com/psb-david-petty/mit-app-inventor/blob/master/APCSPStroopExample/swap-blocks.png)

 -  In the program code for the `shuffle` procedure (above), the heart of [Satollo's Algorithm](https://en.wikipedia.org/wiki/Fisher–Yates_shuffle#Sattolo's_algorithm) is in swapping the elements of the list(s).
-This manages the complexity of the program code, because the alternative to the program code for the `swap` procedure (above), is to use a fixed number of (global) variables to achieve the same result.
+Using list(s) to contain the shuffled elements manages the complexity of the program code, because the alternative to the program code for the `swap` procedure (above) which swaps the elements of the list(s), is to use a fixed number of (global) variables to achieve the same result.
 For example, even with only *three* elements (global variables `element1`, `element2`, `element3`), the code for an example `swapVariables` procedure could be:

 [![swapVariables blocks](./swapVariables-blocks.png){:width="400px"}](https://github.com/psb-david-petty/mit-app-inventor/blob/master/APCSPStroopExample/swapVariables-blocks.png)